-Supporting the patrol officers and detectives are the Field and Evidence Technicians (FET), two of which are funded by Measure O. Their duties include:
+Supporting the patrol officers and detectives are a Community Resource Officer and Field and Evidence Technicians (FET) funded by Measure O. Their duties include:

 - Crime scene processing for all types of crimes, including murder, felony assaults, and other significant crimes, as well as preparing the reports. - Responding to traffic collisions and preparing traffic accident reports. - Crime Reports where the suspect is not present nor is arrest imminent. - Conducting vehicle abatement. - Providing testimony in court. - Fingerprinting living, comatose, and deceased persons.